Canathar/environment/README.md

 <br/>

-#### Bash Supporting Files
+### 2.2.
+Supporting Files

 The startup files tend to get very long and unwieldly over time.
-In order to combat this, there are several supporting files that are used (sourced) to group shell functionality and keep it from being directly in one of the startup files.
+In order to combat this, there are several
+supporting files that are used (sourced) to group shell functionality and keep it from being directly in
+one of the startup files.

 | Name | Description |
 |-----|-----|